ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

     (() => {})() === undefined
       //=> true
 ```
-No matter how you evaluate `undefined`, you get an identical value back. `undefined` is a value that means "I don't have a value."
-But it's still a value :-)
+No matter how you evaluate `undefined`, you get an identical value back. **`undefined` is a value that means "I don't have a value."
+But it's still a value :smile:**

 > You might think that `undefined` in JavaScript is equivalent to `NULL` in SQL.
 No. In SQL, two things that are `NULL` are not equal to nor share the same identity, because two unknowns can't be equal.
 In JavaScript, every `undefined` is identical to every other `undefined`.